 Today’s youth live in a virtual world disconnected from the real world.
 On average, kids today spend over six hours in front of a screen!
 Yikes!
 What do you think the benefits would be if we could get these kids to unplug and get in tune with nature?
 This is where Outdoor Education comes in.

 Outdoor education is taught expedition style.
-Students are assigned responsibilities and learn to treat each other with respect through participation in everyday activities such as setting up camp, cooking, and cleaning tasks.
+Students are assigned responsibilities and learn to treat each other with respect (& lean on each other’s strengths) through participation in everyday activities such as setting up camp, cooking, and cleaning tasks.
 It is through this expedition style of teaching that Outdoor Education provides many benefits to participants.

+#1: It gets students excited about learning.
 Why?
-Because the activities offered are challenging, interesting and engaging.
+Because the activities offered are challenging, interesting, and engaging.
 Participating in activities that are downright fun creates positive lasting memories of school and the outdoors.

 With all of these fantastic mental and physical health benefits, I bet you are already wondering how you can start planning your ideal outdoor education curriculum!
 At Positive Adventures we are an experienced leader in outdoor education, we create curriculum that checks all the boxes when it comes to benefiting both the school and the students.
 We understand that no two groups of students are alike, and can tailor our programs to meet your specific needs, goals, and capabilities of each group of students!